Mexican Dirty War: Torture

 Torture was one of many tools the PRI used to keep guerrilla groups and political dissidents repressed.
-While torture was illegal in many countries during this time, the numerous authoritarian regimes that sprang up from the Cold War used it to great effect.
+Although torture was illegal in many countries during this time, the numerous authoritarian regimes that sprang up from the Cold War used it to great effect.
 The Mexican state used torture to get information from captured rebels and guerrillas about attacks and plans.
+During the 1970s, the most violent stage of the Dirty Wars, Mexico implemented new torture techniques that they acquired from abroad.
+They would be used on individuals they deemed as "subversives."
+These torture techniques ranged from psychological, waterboarding, to forced disappearances where individuals were killed and disposed of.
 This was done at clandestine detention centers, where guerrillas were sent to before arriving at a legal prison to keep the state's activities secret.
 Female guerrilla prisoners were often sexually assaulted by their guards.
 This, combined with other forms of physical and psychological gender-based transgressions, leads some to believe that the state employed this form of gender policing to deter women from breaking social and political norms.
+Sexual violence was used as a strategy used against suspected guerrilleras.
+Some of these victims were as young as ten years old.
+Women were raped and tortured in front of their husbands and/or children.
+Mass rapes would occur in communities that were suspected of supporting the guerrillas.
+The summer of 1970 soldiers launched Operación Amistad where they brutally raped, tortured, and executed individuals in Acapulco.

 The detention and torture of political prisoners became more systematic after the student uprisings in 1968, as the government decided that heavy-handed responses were necessary to deal with the unrest.
 This stage of violent and public repression of differing ideals resembled the regimes of the Southern Cone governments, such as Argentina.